vicliv/DTE/README.md

 For CIFAR10 and MNIST, to get the ResNet-34 pre-trained classification embeddings, run `python vision/data/preprocess.py`.

-For CIFAR10 with vicreg pre-trained embeddings, you first need to download the weights available [here](https://sigmoidprime.s3.eu-central-1.amazonaws.com/vicreg/checkpoint.pt), found at https://github.com/augustwester/vicreg.
+For CIFAR10 with vicreg pre-trained embeddings, you first need to download the weights available [here](https://sigmoidprime.s3.eu-central-1.amazonaws.com/vicreg/checkpoint.pt), found at https://github.com/augustwester/vicreg, weights provided by August Wester (2023) (c).
 Then, run `python vision/data/preprocess.py --model vicreg` keep the file "checkpoint.pt" in the main directory.

 You can now run the experiment using `python run_embeddings.py`

 ## Run the image experiments

 As in the previous section, place the folder "/VisA_pytorch" in the main directory after having followed the preprocessing at https://github.com/amazon-science/spot-diff/.
+Then simply run `python run_images.py`

 ### Using the models on new datasets